-The Family Smoking Prevention and Tobacco Control Act may adversely affect our sales and operating profit
+The Family Smoking Prevention and Tobacco Control Act may adversely affect our sales and operating profit.

 In July 2017, FDA announced a comprehensive approach regarding the regulation of cigarettes and other tobacco products.
 As part of the comprehensive approach, FDA announced its intent to issue an ANPR requesting public stakeholder input on the impact of flavors (including menthol) in increased initiation among youth and young adults as well as assisting adult smokers to switch to potentially less harmful forms of nicotine delivery.
+In 2017, approximately 20% of our cigarette unit sales were menthol flavored.
 FDA issued this ANPR on March 21, 2018, seeking comments, data, research results, or other information about, among other things, how flavors attract youth to initiate tobacco product use and about whether and how certain flavors may help adult cigarette smokers reduce cigarette use and switch to potentially less harmful products.
 In the ANPR, FDA stated that potential regulatory actions include, but are not limited to, tobacco product standards and restrictions on the sale and distribution of tobacco products with flavors.